messfin/AIoptions-calculator/RATE_LIMIT_FIX.md

 ## ✅ Improvements Made

-I've updated the application to handle Yahoo Finance rate limits much better.
+ updated the application to handle Yahoo Finance rate limits much better.
 Here's what was changed:

 ### 1. **Smart Retry Logic** 🔄